ContextLab/storytelling-with-data/assignments/assignment 2/Assignment_2.md

 Your assignment is considered to have been submitted when you make a pull request to the main course GitHub repository.

 ## Honor code
-You may work with other students on this project, but you may *not* copy anyone else's code.
-Each student should independently code up and submit their own work.
-If you work with other students on this assignment you should make a note (in a Markdown comment) in your Jupyter notebook.
+You may work with other students on this project, but you may *not* (simply) copy anyone else's code.
+Note: you *may* "mix and match" code from other students, the course materials, code you find on the Internet, etc.-- but you need to be the one that actually enters the code and text into your notebook and understandings (and accepts responsibility for!) any code that makes it into your notebook.
+Each student should independently submit their own work.
+If you work with other students on this assignment you should make a note (in a Markdown comment) in your Jupyter notebook and/or in the README file for your assignment.